lanl-ansi/Juniper.jl/README.md

 MINLPBnBSolver(IpoptSolver(print_level=0))
 ```

-This is the most basic (non existent) configuration of the solver.
+This is the most basic configuration of the solver.

+The first argument defines the solver for the relaxation here `IpoptSolver`.
+I use [Ipopt](https://projects.coin-or.org/Ipopt) for all the tests as well.
+The Ipopt julia package is described [here](https://github.com/JuliaOpt/Ipopt.jl) The solver itself can have parameters i.e `print_level=0`.

+A list of some NLP solvers is mentioned [here](http://www.juliaopt.org/JuMP.jl/0.18/installation.html#getting-solvers)

-You can add options like doing the following:
+You can add options doing the following:

 ```
 minlpbnb = MINLPBnBSolver(IpoptSolver(print_level=0);